Canonical metrics on holomorphic Courant algebroids: Introduction

-Motivation for the twisted Hull-Strominger system \eqref{eq:twistedStromholintro} comes from spin geometry, generalized geometry (see Section \ref{subsec:twistedStr}), and also from physics \cite{grst}.
-The Hull-Strominger system is recovered from \eqref{eq:twistedStromholintro} when the cohomology class of the Lee form $\ell_X = [\theta_\omega] \in H^1(X,\RR)$ vanishes (see Proposition \ref{prop:Strominger}).
-Key to our development is that, unlike the Hull-Strominger system, when $\ell_X \neq 0$ the twisted equations \eqref{eq:twistedStromholintro} have solutions on compact complex manifolds that are not balanced.
-To see this, in Proposition \ref{prop:twistedStromexact} and Proposition \ref{prop:conformal} we classify the compact complex surfaces that admit a solution, and in Section \ref{subsec:ex3fold} we find examples on compact complex threefolds with infinitely many topological types and $\ell_X \neq 0$ (cf. \cite{FHZ}).
+The Hull-Strominger system is recovered from \eqref{eq:twistedStromholintro} when the cohomology class of the Lee form $[\theta_\omega] \in H^1(X,\RR)$ vanishes (see Proposition \ref{prop:Strominger}).
+Key to our development is that, unlike the Hull-Strominger system, when $[\theta_\omega] \neq 0$ the equations \eqref{eq:twistedStromholintro} have solutions on compact complex manifolds that are not balanced.
+To see this, in Proposition \ref{prop:twistedStromexact} and Proposition \ref{prop:conformal} we classify the compact complex surfaces that admit a solution, and in Section \ref{subsec:ex3fold} we find examples on compact complex threefolds with infinitely many topological types and $[\theta_\omega] \neq 0$ (cf. \cite{FHZ}).

 Our first objective is to understand the uniqueness question for \eqref{eq:twistedStromholintro} in the simplest possible non-trivial situation, namely, when $G = \{1\}$ and $X$ is a complex surface.
-The twisted equations \eqref{eq:twistedStromholintro} admit non-K\"ahler solutions even in this case, such as quaternionic Hopf surfaces (see Proposition \ref{prop:twistedStromexact}).
-Given a solution $(\Psi,\omega)$ with $G = \{1\}$, the hermitian form $\omega$ is pluriclosed, that is, $dd^c\omega = 0$, and it has an associated positive class in Aeppli cohomology
+The equations \eqref{eq:twistedStromholintro} admit non-K\"ahler solutions even in this case, such as quaternionic Hopf surfaces (see Proposition \ref{prop:twistedStromexact}).
+In the sequel, in the case $G= \{1\}$ we will refer to \eqref{eq:twistedStromholintro} as the \emph{twisted Calabi-Yau equation} (see Definition \ref{def:twistedStromexact}).
+Given a solution $(\Psi,\omega)$ of the twisted Calabi-Yau equation, the hermitian form $\omega$ is pluriclosed, that is, $dd^c\omega = 0$, and it has an associated positive class in Aeppli cohomology

 The next result illustrates the necessity of using Aeppli classes in the uniqueness problem.